Healthy Sleep Habits

 Here are recommendations from the American Academy of Pediatrics (AAP) on how to reduce the risk for sudden infant death syndrome (SIDS) and sleep-related deaths from birth to age 1:

 Make sure your baby is immunized.
-An infant who is fully immunized can reduce his or her risk for SIDS by 50 percent.
+An infant who is fully immunized reduces his or her risk for SIDS.

 Breastfeed your infant.
-The AAP recommends breastfeeding for at least six months.
+The AAP recommends breast milk only for at least the first 6 months.

-Place your infant on his or her back for sleep or naps.
+Place your infant on his or her back for all sleeping until he or she is 1-year-old.
 This can decrease the risk for SIDS, aspiration, and choking.
 Never place your baby on his or her side or stomach for sleep or naps.
 If your baby is awake, allow your child time on his or her tummy as long as you are supervising, to decrease the chances that your child will develop a flat head.

-Always talk with your baby's doctor before raising the head of their crib if he or she has been diagnosed with gastroesophageal reflux.
+Always talk with your baby's doctor before raising the head of the crib if he or she has been diagnosed with gastroesophageal reflux.

 Offer your baby a pacifier for sleeping or naps, if he or she isn't breastfed.
 If breastfeeding, delay introducing a pacifier until breastfeeding has been firmly established.